-First monks started to build in Meteora around 950-970 A.D.
-They clearly recognized and respected the grand nature of this place, especially the unique shapes of surrounding rock formations, which were eventually explained by Filipson, a German geologist.
+First monks appeared in Meteora around 950-970 A.D.
+Apparently, they clearly recognized and respected the grand nature of this place.
+They especially treasured the fascinating shapes of surrounding rock formations, which were eventually explained by Filipson, a German geologist.
 According to him, a few million years ago Meteora area was the estuary of a great river, with much mud and silt accumulating and then eroding into these cone structures.
 With the geographical uplift of the Central Greece, Thessaly itself became a big lake.
 Gradually, the rocks of Meteora became detached from the Pindos Mountain chain, and with ages of erosion, became the shapes we see today.

 The Roussanou Monastery:

 (images credit: Karolos Trivizas)